The Confident Eater

 You are probably also – secretly – reluctant to get help because you are concerned it will be too difficult, time consuming, disruptive, draining and/or expensive.

-So, let’s look at reasons why it can be helpful:
+So, let’s look at reasons why it can be helpful to engage expert help.
+And some may not be quite what you’re expecting!

 10 reasons to get help for a fussy/picky eater

 1. Expert help helps!
-If we have a leak in the pipes we call a plumber.
-Or if our child struggles to hit milestones for walking, talking, or reading we look for help.
+If you have a leak in the pipes you call a plumber.
+Or if your child struggles to hit milestones for walking, talking, or reading you look for help.

 Why is it that eating is not treated in the same way?